Muhammara – Roasted Red Pepper and Walnut Dip

 How to Char Bell Peppers?

-You can easily char bell peppers by putting them in the oven on high broil.
-Then adjust the shelf to be about 8 inches away from the broiler.
+You can quickly char bell peppers in the oven on high broil.
+Then, adjust the shelf to be about 8 inches away from the broiler.
 Wash and dry the red peppers and rub some olive oil all over!

 Lay the bell peppers on a tray and broil until charred on one side.
 After about 4 minutes, turn them around and char the other side.
 When done, take them out while hot and put them in a Ziplock bag.
 Close the bag and let them sweat for about 15 minutes.
 Wait until they are cool enough to handle.
-Then it should be easy to peel off the skin and discard it.
-Next, cut the pepper in half, remove any seeds, and slice them.
+Then, peeling off the skin and discarding it should be easy.
+Next, cut the pepper in half, remove any seeds, and slice it.

 How to Make Breadcrumbs?